Linuxury/Arch-Linux/README.md

 Now that the back-end is taken care of, we can concentrate on installing a few other applications that I use on all my installations and have become my default.
 Bluez and Bluez-utils for my Bluetooth, Fastfetch, Firefox, Fish, Ghostty, Gamemode, Kvantum, NetworkManager for my network, Mangohud, OpenRGB, Onlyoffice-bin, Pamac-AUR, Pacman-contrib, Starship, Thunderbird, Steam, and UFW.

-> I will have them in one command, but you get the idea and could just run them individually or not at all, your choice.
+> I have them in one command, but you get the idea and could just run them individually or not at all, your choice.

 ```javascript
 paru -Syyu bluez bluez-utils fastfetch firefox fish ghostty gamemode gnome-disk-utility kvantum kwalletmanager kconnect networkmanager mangohud openrgb onlyoffice-bin pamac-aur pacman-contrib protonplus starship thunderbird timeshift steam ufw